chainflip-io/chainflip-eth-contracts/docs/KeyManager.md

 # `KeyManager`

   Holds the aggregate and governance keys, functions to update them,
-          and isValidSig so other contracts can verify signatures and updates _lastValidateTime
+          and isUpdatedValidSig so other contracts can verify signatures and updates _lastValidateTime

 ## `validTime()`

    Check that enough time has passed for setAggKeyWithGovKey.
 Needs
-        to be done as a modifier so that it can happen before validSig
+        to be done as a modifier so that it can happen before updatedValidSig

+## `isGovernor()`

-## `validSig(struct IShared.SigData sigData, bytes32 contractMsgHash, enum IShared.KeyID keyID)`
+## `updatedValidSig(struct IShared.SigData sigData, bytes32 contractMsgHash)`

-   Call isValidSig
+   Call isUpdatedValidSig

-## `constructor(struct IShared.Key aggKey, struct IShared.Key govKey)` (public)
+## `constructor(struct IShared.Key _aggKey, address _govKey)` (public)

 No description

+## `setCanValidateSig(address[] addrs)` (external)

+ Sets the specific addresses that can call isValidSig.
+This
+         function can only ever be called once!
+Yes, it's possible to frontrun this, but honestly, it's fine in practice - it just needs to be set up successfully once, which is trivial

+- `addrs`:   The addresses to whitelist

-## `isValidSig(struct IShared.SigData sigData, bytes32 contractMsgHash, enum IShared.KeyID keyID) → bool` (public)
+## `isUpdatedValidSig(struct IShared.SigData sigData, bytes32 contractMsgHash) → bool` (public)

  Checks the validity of a signature and msgHash, then updates _lastValidateTime

 - `sigData`:   The keccak256 hash over the msg (uint) (here that's normally a hash over the calldata to the function with an empty sigData)